signalfx/otelworkshop/docs/apm/host/node.md

 # Single Host Node.js Lab

+Each step should be performed in a separate terminal window.

 ## Prerequisites

-Make sure that you still have the Python Flask server from Python Lab running.
-If you accidentally shut it down follow steps from Python lab to restart the Python Flask server.
+Make sure that you still have the Python Flask server from the Python Lab running.
+If you accidentally shut it down follow steps from the Python lab to restart the Python Flask server.

-Make sure you are in the right directory to start the node.js activities:
+Make sure you are in the right directory to start the Node.js activities:

+**Open a new terminal in your Linux instance**

 ```bash
 cd ~/otelworkshop/host/node